Range Rover: Motorsport

 A Range Rover was used to win the 1979 inaugural and 1981 Paris–Dakar Rally, completing a race distance in each case of approx 10,000 km.
-Range Rovers also competed in the East African Safari Rally throughout the 1980s.
+Range Rovers also competed in the East African Safari Rally.

-Expanded line
+Additional models

 Range Rover Sport

 On 26 November 2004, Land Rover released the first photographs of the Range Rover Sport, a new model it planned to show to the public for the first time at the 2004 North American International Auto Show.
 The Range Rover Sport is a production car development of the Range Stormer concept vehicle the company showcased in the 2004 North American International Auto Show.
 Though called the Range Rover Sport "L320", it was not merely a new specification within the Range Rover line-up, but rather an adapted Discovery "L319", or T5 Platform Discovery/LR3 with Range Rover exterior styling and Range Rover interior seating and dash forms, a shortened wheelbase, smaller luggage capacity and a single rather than split tailgate which was angled back for styling improvements.
 With entry model pricing close to upper Discovery models, the Sport became the biggest seller of all the Land Rover products.
 This model was released for sale in late 2004 as a 2004 model.

 In 2013 a redesigned version was released for sale as a 2014 model year "L494".
-Unlike the original and current Discovery, it does not have steel chassis rails, but is based on the new D7u alloy Platform, which much more resembles the current flagship Range Rover with closer equipment levels and capabilities in a smaller body style.
+Unlike the original and current Discovery, it does not have steel chassis rails, but is based on the new D7u alloy platform, which much more resembles the current flagship Range Rover with closer equipment levels and capabilities in a smaller body style.
 Hence the L494 Range Rover Sport is around 400 kg lighter than the previous generation and benefits in performance due to its weight reduction.

 Range Rover Evoque

-The Range Rover Evoque, which went into production in July 2011, has its roots in the Land Rover LRX concept car which it resembles.
+The Range Rover Evoque, which went into production in July 2011, has its roots in the Land Rover LRX concept car that it resembles.
 It is available with either a three-door or five-door hatchback body, front-wheel drive or four-wheel drive, and with a 2-litre turbocharged petrol engine or one of two different power output 2.0-litre turbo-diesel engines.

 In 2012, at the Geneva Motor Show, Land Rover unveiled a convertible concept, which featured four seats and a drop-down tailgate.